I heard this on a Podcast several years ago now but it has always stuck with me.

 The best part?
 She doesn’t have a University degree.
 Nor do I think she needs one, I think she’s brilliant.

 School was never her thing, so she couldn’t pay attention in class and learn, just like many kids back in the day and even more so today.
 She probably would be diagnosed with a mild version of attention deficit hyperactivity Disorder (ADHD).
 But she’s so intelligent in how she thinks.
-She understands how actions Continue Reading
+She understands how actions affect other people, she’s self-aware, and really has the companies best interests in mind.
+Continue Reading

 I found this video that Robin Sharma had Tweeted the other day.
 It really is worth your time to watch.
 It’s called How To Think Like A Superhero.